 "The Flatirons Food Film Festival was a great experience for filmmakers.
 The audience and all the staff were incredibly enthusiastic and supportive.
 The weekend was full of delicious and interesting events all taking place in the heart of Boulder and in the shadow of the beautiful Flatiron mountains." --Elizabeth Federici, filmmaker, "James Beard: America's First Foodie"

-We are inaugurating a Colorado undergraduate student short food film contest in 2018.
-The prizes for the winning film are a screening at our festival, festival t-shirt, and $75.
+We are inaugurating a Colorado student short food film contest in 2018 for high school and undergraduate college students.
+The prizes for the winning film are a screening at our festival, festival t-shirt, and $100.

 You must submit via FilmFreeway.